Hello Neighbor!

 At Alloy, we are committed to making Brooklyn beautiful, sustainable, and equitable.
 As architects and developers, we see opportunity in the diversity and complexity of our urban context, and we use great architecture and thoughtful development to positively impact our built environment.

-Alloy has a strong track record of local hiring and community engagement in Brooklyn, most recently as part of its mixed-use Alloy Block project in Downtown Brooklyn, which is under construction and will include the city’s first two Passive House public schools: a new Khalil Gibran International Academy high school and a new public elementary school.
+Over the past 20 years, Alloy has a strong track record of local hiring and community engagement in Brooklyn, most recently as part of its mixed-use Alloy Block project in Downtown Brooklyn, which is under construction and will include the city’s first two Passive House public schools: a new Khalil Gibran International Academy high school and a new public elementary school.

 Press